Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### Control Frame: PS-Poll

 - PS-POLL: The legacy PS mode mechanism is based on the PS-Poll frame to retrieve the buffered frames in the AP.
 The PS-Poll frame is a short Control Frame containing the AID value of the client.
 PS-Poll have the following Sub-Fields:
+- Type 01 (Control Frame)
+- Subtype 1010 (PS-Poll)
+    - AID (Association ID) : AID of the STA requesting buffered frames
+    - BSSID : BSSID where the STA is associated
+    - Transmitter : MAC of the STA requesting buffered frames

-## Power Management: `types`
+## Power Management: `Types`
 _From the original version in 1997 to now, many features that reduce power consumption have been added to the standard.
 Some of them have fallen into disuse (PS-Poll), some have been granted certifications (WMM-Power Save) and others relate to specific technologies (MIMO PSPM, 11ac VHT TXOP PS).
 And there are many other mechanisms related to power-saving that are not discussed in this article (PSMP, TIM Broadcast, Proxy ARP, etc.).
 Future amendments (802.11ax, 802.11ah) will also introduce new and enhanced power saving techniques._

-- 802.11–1997 prime Power Management: Legacy Power Save Mode
+- 802.11–1997 prime Power Management: 802.11 Power Management (Legacy Power Save Mode)
 - 802.11e-2005 Power Management: Wi-Fi Multimedia (WMM) using Automatic Power Save Delivery (APSD) (Scheduled & Unscheduled (S-APSD / U-APSD)).
 U-APSD is the main Power Save used in 802.11e.
 - 802.11n-2009 Power Management: Power Save Multi-Poll (PSMP) & _Spatial Multiplexing Power Save (SMPS)_
 - 802.11ac-2013 Power Management: VHT TXOP (Transmit Opportunity) Power Save
 - 802.11ax-2019 Power Management: Target Wake Time (TWT)

+---

 ### Methods of Power Management

-There are 3 main methods of power management used in 802.11, the others are not used or are very limited for Wi-Fi
+There are 3 main methods of power management used in 802.11, the others mentioned before are not used or are very limited for Wi-Fi

 1. `Legacy Power Management` 802.11 Power Management
 2. `802.11e-2005 Power Management`: Unscheduled Automatic Power Save Delivery (U-APSD) from 802.11e amendment